-- " DB's Moody's-adjusted debt/EBITDA appears unlikely to improve towards 6.5x from 2023 - " its EBITA margin fails to improve towards 5% - " the company's business profile weakens as a result of a change in its integrated business model
+- " DB fails to execute its cost-saving plan - " DB's Moody's-adjusted debt/EBITDA remains above 7x on a sustained basis - " its EBIT margin fails to improve at least to 3% - " the company's business profile weakens as a result of a change in its integrated business model, with a separation of its rail and logistics business from its infrastructure management activities

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.